lakhwinder555/Demo1/README.md

-Hello Everyone Welcome To DITS!
+Hello Everyone Welcome To DITS !
 How Are you Amit?